 - Use essential oils instead of perfumes.

-- Use a gentle, fragrance-free laundry detergent.
+- Use gentle, fragrance-free laundry detergent.

 - Try using organic cleaning supplies.

 - Gently pat yourself dry after a shower than rubbing with a towel and apply moisturizer immediately.

 - Test new products on other normal parts of the skin at least one day before trying a full-application.